 Maintain realistic expectations and handle all business transactions with honesty and integrity.

-The Farmworker Coordinating Council traces its beginnings to a grassroots effort led by volunteers to meet the needs of farm workers who found themselves without work in the winter of 1977-1978 during a sudden freeze.
-From its humble beginnings in a borrowed warehouse, the Farmworker Coordinating Council has grown into a diverse social services agency that addresses the continuing barriers to basic needs faced by farm workers in Palm Beach County.
-The FWCC continues serving over 10,000 migrant farm workers and their families in Palm Beach County.
-The agency now provides a range of social services with a staff of 13 full time and 1 part time professionals working from two offices: Lake Worth and Belle Glade.
+The Farmworker Coordinating Council traces its beginnings to a grassroots effort led by volunteers to meet the needs of farmworkers who found themselves without work in the winter of 1977-1978 during a sudden freeze.
+From its humble beginnings in a borrowed warehouse, the Farmworker Coordinating Council has grown into a diverse social services agency that addresses the continuing barriers to basic needs faced by farmworkers and other people in need in Palm Beach County.
+The agency now provides a range of social services with a staff of 15 full time professionals working from two offices: Lake Worth and Belle Glade.